gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 string name = "Lara Croft";
 ```

-The type of age is `int`(eger).
-And the type of name is `string`.
+The type of `age` is `int`(eger).
+And the type of `name` is `string`.

 After the declaration, the types of the variables are set.
-In other words, the types cannot be changed to other types.
+In other words, the types of the variables cannot be changed to other types.

 So, when you try to assign a value with a different type, the compiler will show you an error.